 User-friendly features for a good price.
 Comes pre-seasoned and ready to grill or griddle.
 Reversible, 2-sided design.
 Flat surface area for even heat distribution.
 Versatile cooking surface suitable for meat, vegetables, and fish.

-Edge "walls" aren't wide enough to prevent oil from spilling off the sides.
-A few reports of uneven griddles that seemed warped.
+Edges aren't wide enough to prevent oil from spilling.
+A few reports of warping.

-Stands our for its spacious surface that makes it handy for preparing large volumes of food.
+Stands out for its spacious surface which makes it handy for preparing large volumes of food.
 Pre-seasoned and reversible.
 Pronounced lip holds onto drippings.
 Has molded hand grips that make it easy to grab out of the oven.

-Heavier than most, which is both a testament to it's craftsmanship and feature that makes it awkward for some to use.
-On the higher end of the price scale.
+Heavier than most, which is both a testament to it's craftsmanship yet also makes it awkward to use.

 Home griddles have been around for years, and for a good reason: they work.
 In fact, the more you use an iron griddle, the better it works.
 You simply set your griddle over a burner or two, and you have a cooktop to rival the Waffle House.
 Although griddles remain fundamentally simple and unchanged, there is still a lot to consider when purchasing one.
 Which griddle would best suit your culinary needs?
 That’s where we come in.

 Size matters – especially when you’re cooking something like pancakes, the quintessential griddle food, for a fairly large group of people.
 Griddles, particularly the larger ones that fit over two burners, give you more room to work with, so people get fed faster.

 Plus, since most griddles are basically flat (unlike skillets), there’s no edge to impede the chef from flipping, scattering, or maneuvering like a true maestro.